-The Canada Emergency Wage Subsidy ("CEWS") was enacted on April 11, 2020 and is a key measure in the Government of Canada's COVID-19 Economic Response Plan.
-The CEWS is designed to provide financial assistance to business entities experiencing a specified level of reduced revenue in order to support these employers in retaining or hiring employees.
-The subsidy reimburses a certain percentage (depending on the relevant filing period) of an employee's wages to an eligible employer during the current program period that began on March 15, 2020.
-The Company's entitlement, in accordance with the program's regulations, for the period from March 15 to December 31, 2020 was \$111,500.
-Formal applications have been filed for eligible entities for that period, and as at December 31, 2020, \$107,300 had been received in cash from this program with the remaining \$4,200 expected to be received during the first quarter of 2021.
-The net benefit to the Company from the CEWS program in 2020 was \$79,700 after providing for increased client and employee related expenses directly attributable to the amount to be received from the CEWS.
-This net benefit amount was recorded as a cost recovery within gross profit of \$89,400 and as an increase in marketing, general and administrative expense of \$9,700.
-The Company expects to continue its participation in the CEWS throughout the program's duration, subject to meeting the applicable eligibility requirements.
+The Canada Emergency Wage Subsidy ("CEWS") was enacted in 2020.
+The CEWS was designed to provide financial assistance to business entities experiencing a specified level of reduced revenue during the COVID-19 pandemic in order to support these employers in retaining or hiring employees.
+The subsidy reimburses a certain percentage (depending on the relevant filing period) of an employee's wages to an eligible employer during the program period that began on March 15, 2020 and ended on October 23, 2021.
+The Company's entitlement, in accordance with the program's regulations, in 2021 was \$36,200 (2020 - \$111,500).
+The net benefit to the Company from the CEWS program in 2021 was \$31,900 (2020 - \$79,700) after providing for increased client and employee related expenses directly attributable to the amount to be received from the CEWS.
+This net benefit amount was recorded as a cost recovery within gross profit in 2021 of \$38,700 and as an increase in marketing, general and administrative expense of \$6,800 (2020 - cost recovery within gross profit of \$89,400 and as an increase in marketing, general and administrative expense of \$9,700).
 There are no unfulfilled conditions attached to the subsidies recognized in income.